 amFilm Tempered Glass Switch Lite Screen Protector Three-Pack

-Very similar to the amFilm protector for the standard Switch, the amFilm Tempered Glass Switch Lite Screen Protector includes three glass protectors for less than $10, along with wet wipes and a microfiber cloth to make application easy.
-It also has “hinge stickers” for even simpler application, and its 0.3mm design is perfect for the smaller system.
-Including three in the pack means multiple Switch Lite players in one household can their own protector out of one purchase, and its durable design will keep the systems safe against bumps and scratches.
+Like the amFilm protector for the standard Switch, the amFilm Tempered Glass Switch Lite Screen Protector Three-Pack includes three glass protectors for less than $10, along with wet wipes and a microfiber cloth to make application easy.
+It also has “hinge stickers” for even more straightforward application, and its 0.3mm design is perfect for the smaller system.
+This screen protector material provides a robust protective shell, shielding your screen if you happen to knock or even graze it.
+Additionally, there are three protectors in this package so that you can cover all the Switch Lite users with a single acquisition.

 iVoler VGuard Switch Lite Screen Protector Four-Pack